Here is a detailed guide to the most important roof parts: underlayment, insulation, ice and water barrier, and ventilation.

 Ice and water barrier

-If you live in an area that gets lots of snow, having a quality ice and water barrier is a must.
+If you live in an area that gets lots of snow, having a quality ice and water shield is a must.
 It will be the one to protect your house from ice dams.

-In addition to a de-icing system, its important to make sure that you have both proper attic insulation and ventilation in place.
+In addition to a de-icing system, its important to make sure that you have solid attic insulation and ventilation in place.
 This is because the heat that escapes from the attic melts the snow, causing it to run down and create ice dams.

 We really like the quality and value of Perfectly Clear Roof Deicing by Calorique.
 This manufacturer specializes in radiant heat and de-icing products, so they make top notch stuff.
 Perfectly Clear is designed specifically for asphalt shingles roofs.